 Within communities of practice, there are also time-bound learning experiences developed to foster learning and connection.
 Time-bound learning experiences, or learning that occurs in quick bursts and utilizes blended-learning approaches, helps participants achieve their specific learning objectives.
 The experiences encourage engagement and a sense of belonging with a group of individuals with a shared interest and passion.

 As adult learners, we are looking for ways to ask questions, to learn, and to share our expertise.
 Participating in a discussion about favorite technology tools, or go-to global lesson plans, provides an opportunity to troubleshoot with others and collaborate together.
 Connecting educators with diverse learning experiences can create a lasting impact on teacher practice and student learning.
 This direct and authentic engagement between adult learners, when combined with opportunities to solve real problems, can increase leadership and confidence.

 Connects educators from around the world

-Many of our cultural exchange teachers are adjusting to the American education system for the first time.
+Many of our ambassadors are adjusting to the American education system for the first time.
 As part of their orientation week, teachers get professional development time to learn and share information that serves as a foundation in their classrooms.
 After their initial orientation training ends, they are eager to support each other through the challenges of the first few months.
 Facilitated discussions among passionate educators can create a lasting impact on teacher practice and student learning.
-Joining a community of practice can also be motivating for new teachers because it allows them to learn from the experiences of others.
-One of our teachers recently commented,
+Joining a community of practice can also be motivating for new ambassadors because it allows them to learn from the experiences of others.
+One of our ambassadors recently commented,

 “The Designing Cultural Activities experience, I believe, is the way forward in a time where networking and shared experiences is critical to enhance and build a diverse global community.”

-We believe that fostering connection and learning for our teachers is the foundation for uniting the world through global education.
-Find out more about our teachers and the competitive advantage of our programs here.
+We believe that fostering connection and learning for our ambassadors is the foundation for uniting the world through global education.
+Find out more about our ambassadors and the competitive advantage of our programs here.